 "I like that it syncs my personal dictionary across devices.
 Makes switching phones much easier." - Tech enthusiast, 2 years of use

 "Nothing predicts what I'm going to say better than SwiftKey.
-It's like it knows me." - Heavy texter, 4 years of use
+The 2025 transformer model update made it even more accurate—it's like it knows me." - Heavy texter, 4+ years of use

-"The autocorrect is smart enough to know when I'm using slang intentionally vs. making a mistake." - Social media manager, 2 years of use
+"The autocorrect is smart enough to know when I'm using slang intentionally versus making a mistake.
+Essential for managing multiple brand voices across social platforms." - Social media manager, 3 years of use

 "The hexagonal keys were weird at first but now I can't go back.
 Way fewer mistakes." - Software developer, 1 year of use